CANNABIS CORNER TRANSCRIPTS: March 17, 2015

 The substitution effect was documented by California physicians long

 before the JAMA research.
-Legal cannabis access is correlated with a
+Legal cannabis access is correlated with

 reduction in opioid and alcohol abuse.
 The cannabis plant is